 - Applicants to Linfield’s Online and Continuing Education Program who are non-native English speakers will be required to show evidence of English proficiency prior to admission.
 Students who present TOEFL scores of 550 and above (paper-based exam) or 213 and above (computer-based exam) are generally eligible for admission with a minimum grade point average of 2.0 in previous college work.
 Prospective students may choose to take a Linfield Essay Test in place of the TOEFL.
 Those who earn a score of 0-3.5 (out of a possible 6) on the essay test are not admissible to Linfield.
 Those who earn a score of 4-5.5 are admitted and are required to complete the Inquiry Seminar INQS 126 within their first year in the program.
 Students who score higher than 5.5 are admitted with no restrictions.

 Students who plan to apply for federal aid should be aware that the federal government requires students to be qualified to study at the postsecondary level, and have an equivalent to a high school diploma, for example students must meet one of the following criteria to qualify for aid:

-- Have earned 60 transferrable semester college credits (credits must be eligible for transfer credit at Linfield College to count)
+- Have earned 60 transferrable semester college credits (credits must be eligible for transfer credit at Linfield University to count)

 - Have received a high school diploma